Top Pharmacy Technician Programs in Trenton, NJ: Get The Best PT Schooling

 New Jersey

 The New Jersey Board of Pharmacy requires pharmacy technicians to register with them.
-They must be over the age of 18, have a high school diploma or GED, be of ‘good moral character,’ and have completed a Board approved pharmacy technician education program and hold a PTCB or NHA certification in order to do so.
+They must be over 18, have a high school diploma or GED, be of ‘good moral character,’ have completed a Board approved pharmacy technician education program, and hold a PTCB or NHA certification to do so.

 New York